 - Built-in squeegee is perfect for multiple scrubbing and cleaning tasks

-- May not be suitable for very fine dust and debris
+- May not be suitable for very fine dust particles and debris

 - Heavy-duty cleaning with this particular broom may cause some strain

-Get the FURemover broom for hardwood floors at Amazon or Chewy.
+Get the FURemover broom for hardwood floors at Amazon or Ace Hardware.

 - Materials: Wood, recycled plastic bristles, and bamboo